vettich/parrotposter-wordpress-plugin/readme.txt

 **Unlimited posts 📍**
 The plugin has no limit on the number of posts, publish as many as you need

-**Auto-posting with flexible conditions (news, products, pages) 🔧** Customize auto-posting templates by post type, selection of certain headings, titles, authors, tags, maximum and minimum product price, with selection of certain social media accounts and publishing time (immediate/time delay after news/product publication)
+**Auto posting with flexible conditions (news, products, pages) 🔧** Customize auto posting templates by post type, selection of certain headings, titles, authors, tags, maximum and minimum product price, with selection of certain social media accounts and publishing time (immediate/time delay after news/product publication)

-**Easily customize post text template for auto-posting 📄** Add title, excerpt, full description (content), line breaks, product prices and sizes, currency, weight, link, tags and more to the post text
+**Easily customize post text template for auto posting 📄** Add title, excerpt, full description (content), line breaks, product prices and sizes, currency, weight, link, tags and more to the post text

-**Create multiple templates for auto-posting 👍** Create multiple templates with preset settings for specific social networks accounts and with your own posting parameters
+**Create multiple templates for auto posting 👍** Create multiple templates with preset settings for specific social networks accounts and with your own posting parameters

-**Automatically publish news/products when added to the site 📚** When you set up autoposting, the plugin will automatically publish news or products from the site according to your parameters to selected social networks accounts
+**Automatically publish news/products when added to the site 📚** When you set up auto posting, the plugin will automatically publish news or products from the site according to your parameters to selected social networks accounts

 **Selective posting of news/products from a site 📌** On the edit page of the published news or product, you can click on the "Post to social networks" button, customize the post and publish it to social networks